bobissict/react-learning/README.md

 ## React Toolchains

+For the purpose of this playground I will be using the create-react-app toolchain.
+In future I will setup seperate repos for the other toolchains listed.

-- Create React App
+- Create React App - single page apps
-- Gatsby
+- Gatsby - static generated websites
-- Next.js
+- Next.js - server rendered apps

 ## React Concepts